-The impact of this event was to revolutionise Coachella – it wasn’t just merely a music festival, it was Coachella, the coolest, most shocking and exciting event of the year.
+The impact of this event was to revolutionize Coachella – it wasn’t just merely a music festival, it was Coachella, the coolest, most shocking, and exciting event of the year.

 Always consider: What are some ways you can keep your audience surprised and excited?
 What would be an event that would generate huge (positive) publicity for your company and make your company the forerunner in terms of innovation?